meirfuces/C--ex2/README.md

 for example:  the input: O124P = 'O' .

 the requirements were defined in the assignment.
-In addition, because I saw that people mentioned the use of scanf "checking".
-I did a scanf check's on the "letter's input + the letter 'O'.
+In addition, because I heared that people mentioned the use of "scanf checking".
+In addition,i did a scanf check's on the "letter's input.

 I wasted a lot of time  by doing  the assigment because there were AL LOT OF updates everyday. its make me  change the whole code several times.